23 Best Things to Do in Isla Mujeres Mexico in 2025

 These are the top things to do in Isla Mujeres whether you’re staying on the island or taking a day trip to Isla Mujeres from Cancun, Playa del Carmen, or the Riviera Maya:

-If you’re looking for the best beach in Isla Mujeres, head to Playa Norte (North Beach), which is the most popular beach on the island.
+Starting at the top of the list of things to do in Isla Mujeres has to be a visit to Playa Norte (North Beach), which is the most popular beach on the island.

-This Isla Mujeres must see beach is the perfect place for swimming, sunbathing, and relaxing.
+This Isla Mujeres must see beach is located on the northern end of the island and the perfect place for swimming and relaxing in the sun.

-Playa Norte is basically the party cove of the island, and one of the most popular places for boats and yachts to anchor at–you might even see a celebrity super yacht!
+Playa Norte is basically the party cove of the island, and one of the most popular places for boats and yachts to anchor at–you might even spot a celebrity super yacht!

 Recommended Isla Mujeres Beach Clubs